elixir-lsp/elixir-ls/README.md

 The Elixir Language Server provides a server that runs in the background, providing IDEs, editors, and other tools with information about Elixir Mix projects.
 It adheres to the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol), a standard for frontend-independent IDE support.
 Debugger integration is accomplished through the similar [VS Code Debug Protocol](https://code.visualstudio.com/docs/extensionAPI/api-debugging).

+## The reason for this fork

+This fork started when [Jake Becker's repository](https://github.com/JakeBecker/elixir-ls) became inactive for an extended period of time.
+So we decided to start an active fork to merge dormant PR's and fix issues where possible.
+We also believe in an open and shared governance model to share the work instead of relying on one person to shoulder the whole burden.

 ## Features

 - Debugger support (requires Erlang >= OTP 19)